 Description: This news group is a private, moderated list that adheres to DIA and Google list guidelines.
 It is on a Google platform, offering subscribers the ability to post graphics and photos.
 Subscribers are also able to select their preferred delivery method (once daily, or all messages ‘as-they-post’).
 In addition, the Google platform offers a forum for easy reference of posts by chronology and topic.
 This forum can be viewed at https://groups.google.com/forum/#!forum/dimond-news-group.
-Subscriber email addresses are displayed with every post.
 The Dimond list was started in 1998 by Tim Chapman, an advocate of community communication, who moderated the list until 2014.
 The Dimond List transferred to the Google platform in 2015 under the guidance of DIA Chair Chris Harper, assisted by Mike Dodson, Carol Lonergan, and Kathleen Russell.

 Join Us!
 Sign up and be connected!
 Community members are invited to join the Dimond News Group by sending an email to: Moderators@dimondnews.org including first name and street name, as in: Tom/Fruitvale.